Gretna Public Schools: 2026 Guide for Omaha-Area Families

 Destination Est. Drive Time Notes

-Downtown Omaha 25–35 min I-80 east — straightforward with no major chokepoints
+Downtown Omaha 25–35 min I-80 east — straightforward, no major chokepoints

 West Omaha / 192nd 15–20 min Quick hop — ideal for west Omaha employers

-Offutt Air Force Base 25–35 min Doable via 370 — Papillion/Bellevue are closer
+Offutt AFB 25–35 min Doable via 370 — Papillion and Bellevue are closer for Offutt families

 How Gretna Compares to Nearby Districts

-Gretna B+ Fast-growing, newer builds, I-80 corridor New construction buyers, Omaha/Lincoln commuters
+Gretna B+ I-80 commuters, new construction buyers, Omaha/Lincoln split households

-Papillion-La Vista A Strong suburban, Offutt-friendly Military families, east Sarpy County buyers
+Papillion-La Vista A Military families, east Sarpy County buyers, Offutt commuters

-Millard A SW Omaha, large established district SW Omaha buyers, larger school variety
+Millard A SW Omaha buyers, established neighborhoods, larger school variety

-One thing that doesn't show up in district ratings: what it actually feels like to live here.
+One thing that doesn't show up in school ratings: what it actually feels like to live here.
 Gretna punches above its weight on this front.

-• Eugene T. Mahoney State Park — camping, hiking, biking, a water park, and a golf course all 20 minutes away
+• Eugene T. Mahoney State Park — camping, hiking, biking, a water park, and a golf course, all within 20 minutes

-• Vala's Pumpkin Patch — a fall institution for Nebraska families
+• Vala's Pumpkin Patch — a fall Nebraska institution; it becomes its own destination every September and October

-• Strategic Air Command & Aerospace Museum — one of the best air museums in the country, genuinely worth the trip
+• Strategic Air Command & Aerospace Museum — genuinely one of the best air museums in the country, and local families use it like a backyard resource

-• Platte River access — fishing, kayaking, and nature within easy reach
+• Platte River access — fishing, kayaking, and open space within easy reach

 ⚠️ Boundary Note